 The ovaries are responsible for producing low levels of androgens, but for some, they produce higher levels of the hormone which can lead to excess sebum production.
 Because birth control pills contain both estrogen and progesterone, they help regulate the level of androgens in the body.
 This, in turn, reduces the impact of acne on the skin by lessening the levels of sebum it produces.

 There are several risks tied to the use of birth control pills which you need to be aware of.
 These include:

 Depression and mood changes

-Although there are therapies available to the public that include the use of lasers and other light sources, these can be irritating to the skin, painful, and in severe cases can cause scarring.
+Although there are therapies available to the public that include the use of lasers (found at aesthetic clinics) and other light sources, these can be irritating to the skin, painful, and in severe cases can cause scarring.